akroshko/imagegrid-viewer/README.md

                                ./canmatrix/092g03_05.tif ./canmatrix/092g02_06.tif ./canmatrix/092g01_06.tif ./canmatrix/092h04_09.tif ./canmatrix/092h03_03.tif
 ```

-The above file names were tested on March 25th, 2022.
-They are
+The above file names were tested on July 29th, 2023.
+They are subject
-subject to change due to the versioning of NTS maps.
+to change due to the versioning of NTS maps.

 This area of lower mainland British Columbia that will be shown by
 *imagegrid-viewer* is given by the dark black box: ![NTS lower
 mainland example](./nts-example.png)

+A screenshot of viewing the 1:50K NTS topographic maps from Vancouver
+to Jasper in British Columbia Canada is given by: ![South BC
+example](south_bc_screenshot.png) These maps take up 5GB as compressed
+TIFF files, would take up over 50GB in memory, but are viewable
+comfortably using half the memory of 16GB machine.

 # Features to be added